wiliamsouza/hystrix-py/README.md

 Features
 --------

-It's **ALPHA** version and only support launching a group off commands inside an executor pool.
+It's **ALPHA** version and only support launching a group of commands inside an executor pool.

 * Execute synchronous commands.